Hasmaa/momentum-app/README.md

 Achievements are presented with beautiful animated notifications and celebratory confetti effects when unlocked!

+## 📊 Analytics & Insights Dashboard - NEW!

+Track your productivity with our beautiful, data-rich Analytics Dashboard that helps you visualize your progress and understand your work patterns!

+### Productivity Visualization

+- **Task Completion Charts**
+  - 📈 Daily, weekly, and monthly completion trends
+  - 🔄 Comparison views across different time periods
+  - 🎯 Progress toward goals with elegant progress indicators
+  - 🔍 Drill-down capability for detailed analysis

+- **Time & Pattern Analysis**
+  - 🗓️ Heatmap calendar showing your most productive days
+  - ⏰ Time-of-day productivity chart to identify your peak hours
+  - 📊 Priority distribution breakdown with color-coded visualization
+  - ⚖️ Workload balance indicators across projects or categories

+- **Performance Metrics**
+  - ⭐ Completion rate percentage with historical tracking
+  - 🔥 Streak visualization that complements the achievement system
+  - ⏱️ Average completion time for different task priorities
+  - 🏁 Milestone celebration markers on timeline views

+All analytics are generated directly from your existing task data stored in the JSON file system - no additional setup required!
+The dashboard updates in real-time as you complete tasks, providing immediate feedback on your productivity journey.

 ## 🛠️ Tech Stack

 ### 🎨 Frontend